majbthrd/ldrshrink/README.md

 Said loader image is created by converting a .dxe (ELF file that Analog gives a different name) using an elfloader.exe tool.
 (Earlier Blackfin processors also had a similar procedure and an earlier version of the same tool, but used a different loader image format.)

 The output of elfloader.exe is not as optimized as it could be, and neither is the Boot ROM in the processors.
-These two limitations conspire to make booting of small bootloader slower than it could be.
+There are also architectural limitations of the loader image format that inevitably cause transfers to be suspended for a period of time between blocks.
+All these limitations conspire to make booting of a small bootloader slower than it could be.

 Unfortunately, we are stuck with the limitations in the Boot ROM.
 However, post-processing of the loader file (beyond the effort made by elfloader.exe) can yield some boot time improvements.

 I provided Analog an earlier version of this code in Nov 2015.
 I got a nice email back from them (much nicer than most tech support emails from semiconductor companies these days), but was told that it wasn't a priority to improve.

 I am making the code available in solidarity with other engineers who might find themselves in the same situation as I did.

+The 2018 update of this tool adds a CUSTOMIZE_SMALLEST_FILL_BLOCK define and associated code.
+When this value is chosen to be non-zero, the output file may actually be marginally larger than the input.
+However, these newer images should perform better from a boot time perspective.
+If you wish the tool to work like the 2015-2016 version, just set this define value to be zero.

 ## Usage